Tag: iron

 Key Topics:

-• The role of manganese in the body
+• Folate’s role in the body

 Thank you for tuning in to the InViteⓇ Health Podcast.
 You can find all of our episodes for free wherever you listen to podcasts or by visiting www.invitehealth.com/podcast.
 Make sure you subscribe and leave us a review!
 Follow us on Facebook, Twitter and Instagram at InViteⓇ Health today.
 We’ll see you next time on another episode of the InViteⓇ Health Podcast.